derekvance21/architect-log-syntax/README.md

 # Architect Debug Log

-This is the architect-debug-lang syntax-highlighting and formatting language extension.
+This is a VSCode syntax highlighting and formatting language extension for Architect Debug Message Log files.

 ## Install

-Go to the Releases page and download the `.vsix` extension file there.
-Then, inside VSCode, open the command pallette with `Ctrl+Shift+p` and select the `.vsix` file that just downloaded.
+Go to the [Releases](https://github.com/derekvance21/architect-log-syntax/releases) page and download the `.vsix` extension file there.
+Inside VSCode, open the command pallette with `Ctrl+Shift+p`, search for and select `Extensions: Install from VSIX...`, and select the `.vsix` file that just downloaded.
 It should prompt you to reload to enable.

 ## Features

-To enable on an opened Architect Debug log file, open the command pallette with `Ctrl+Shift+p` and select `Change Language Mode` (the shortcut for this is `Ctrl+k m`), then search for and select `Architect (architect)`.
+To enable on an opened Architect Debug Message Log file, open the command pallette with `Ctrl+Shift+p` and select `Change Language Mode` (the shortcut for this is `Ctrl+k m`), then search for and select `Architect (architect)`.

 Alternatively, name the file with a `.archlog` file extension and the extension should automatically change to `Architect` language mode.